Title: “QR Codes in Education”

 Edition: 2nd, published October 28, 203

-Available: Purchase from the following online stores:
+Available: Paper and eBook editions available from the following online stores:

 - Kobo Bookstore

 - Smashwords (Device-independent eBook: ePub, MOBI, PDF, and LRF)